fujaba/fulibFx/docs/features/4-modals.md

 can be used to display popup windows, dialogs, etc.

 The framework provides a `Modals` class that can be used to display a modal.
-When using `showModal()` a stage will be created and configured to be displayed above the current stage.
+Using a builder, a stage can be configured and then be displayed.

-A BiConsumer provides access to the component instance and the stage for configuring other things.
+A BiConsumer provides access to the component instance and the stage for configuring things the builder doesn't provide.
+It can be set using `init()`.

+Enabling `dialog()` adds some default styling to the stage.
+This has been added as an option to enable the legacy default styling present in the old modal class.

+Parameters can be passed by using the `param()` method in form of a map (see `show()` in the `FulibFxApp` class).

+Enabling `destroyOnClose()` configures the component to be destroyed upon closing the modal.
+This is enabled by default and shouldn't be changed if not necessary.

+The stage can either be built using `build()` and then displayed by yourself, or built and displayed at once using `show()`.

 When displaying the component, the parameters `modalStage` and `ownerStage` will be passed so that the modal can for example be closed from inside the component class.